 These encouraging trends are all prior to the new EPA proposed power plant standards.
 History suggests that when America sets about achieving a goal, Americans have achieved goals that were unthinkable upon first utterance while others goals were delivered faster and beyond initial ambitions.

 Thomas Jefferson, was a citizen scientist and a grand thinker about individual rights, freedom, and equality even as he and his peers partook in and lived in a time of great inequalities, including slavery.

 Textbooks and current news cycles are full of laws and acts around the world that are making these ambitious goals part and parcel of many lands where people govern and struggle for broader application of the U.S. Declaration of Independence goals.

 Similarly, initial proposals to limit “acid rain” or chemicals that create the so-called “ozone hole” set achievable goals that were far surpassed by ingenuity and trial and error in policymaking.
 This week is a historic game changer that has the wind of historic precedence to inspire the framework so the U.S. can once again far surpass these EPA goals.

 You can help strengthen the goals by submitting comments on the new proposed EPA rule during the upcoming public comment period.
 Stay tuned!

 Posted in: Energy, Global Warming, Science and Democracy

-Tags: 2 degrees Celsius, climate-change, Gina McCarthy, Global Average Temperature, greenhouse gas standards, Power plant carbon standards, Thomas Jefferson
+Tags: 2 degrees Celsius, Clean Power Plan, climate-change, Gina McCarthy, Global Average Temperature, greenhouse gas standards, Power plant carbon standards, Thomas Jefferson

 Support from UCS members make work like this possible.
 Will you join us?
 Help UCS advance independent science for a healthy environment and a safer world.